 Raleigh (pronounced “rah-lee”) is the capital city of the state of North Carolina.
 Home to about half a million people, the City of Oaks is known for its universities and parks, as well as its historical and cultural institutions.
+You can also get a taste of what Raleigh has to offer in one day.

 The city was named after English explorer, writer, and politician Sir Walter Raleigh.
 While he never visited, Raleigh sponsored the founding of the lost Roanoke Colony in modern day North Carolina.
 This connection might cause you to wander around town with John Lennon in your head singing, “And curse Sir Walter Raleigh / He was such a stupid git!”
 (The lyric is apparently in reference to Sir Walter bringing tobacco to England and has nothing to do with his namesake city, but I digress.)